kpath1999/datacamp-projects/README.md

 This repository is a collection of mini-data science projects that I've been working on.
 I plan to incorporate components of these mini-projects into a larger project in the near future.

-A tabular list of projects will be added soon.

 **Beginner Projects:**

 - Classifying songs as either rock or hip-hop ([source](https://app.datacamp.com/learn/projects/449))